chrisseaton/chrisseaton.github.io/truffleruby/low-overhead-polling/index.md

 ## Interrupting loops

-Something important to note is that you need the have the interruption guard often enough in your compiled code that the compiled code will not run for very long without checking the guard.
+Something important to note is that you need to have the interruption guard often enough in your compiled code that the compiled code will not run for very long without checking the guard.

 Code that wants to trigger the interrupt has to wait until the code being interrupted realises this, so if we don't check the interrupt regularly enough we risk causing unbounded latency.